qinyia/diag_feedback_E3SM/README.md

 - please download radiative kernel data (Huang et al., 2017) from: https://www.dropbox.com/sh/ngfb7bxhwcbxwu8/AAC6AIha5rLjsl3lUZPiLO6Ua/toa?dl=0&subfolder_nav_tracking=1 first.
 Then, set RadKernel_dir = *datadir* in main.py.

 #### How to use it?
-- main.py is the control script.
+- main-test.py is the control script.
 Please modify it following all related settings in that script.
-- main-plot.py is used to get several plots for diagnosis.

 - additionally, tropo.f90 is a fortran file. so, use f2py to convert it into one .so file: f2py -c tropo.f90 -m tropo [If some errors occurs, please try to 'module load gcc' first and then execute the command again.]

 - other cal_xxx.py files are defined functions used by main.py.
 Please don't modify them.